Davingsdev/Pay/README.md

 # Contribution

-Everyone can contribute on this repo
+Everyone can contribute to this repo

 Thanks for contributing!!!